AnnaSaysHi/shmupCC/README.md

 # ShmupCC
 ShmupCC is (planned to be) an open-source STG engine.
-Unfortunately, it's somewhat early in development, so currently a lot of mechanics are not implemented yet, like bosses or multiple shot types.
+Unfortunately, it's somewhat early in development, so currently a lot of mechanics are not implemented yet, like dialogue or multiple shot types.